 Watch the waves and surfers at Banzai Pipeline.

-As a safety precaution, remember that this spot is best left to the surfing professionals.
-Check out Chun’s Reef for beginners and intermediate surfers, which is popular for surfing schools and instructors!
+After all, “the Pipe” is home to some of the world’s most dangerous waves.
+Instead, check out Chun’s Reef for beginners and intermediate surfers, popular for North Shore surfing schools and instructors!

 Sunbathe at Sunset Beach.

 As you may have guessed from the name, another popular activity at Sunset Beach is to watch the sunset over the ocean!
-Grab some Ahi Poke and other supplies at Foodland if you’d like to make your experience into a dreamy picnic.
+Grab some Ahi Poke and other supplies at Foodland if you want to make your experience a dreamy picnic.

 Pro tip: For an off-the-beaten-path spot to watch the sunset on the North Shore, we recommend Kawela Bay.